 Why Public Profession/Consecration?

 Let me take the second question first because this has come up before.
 At that time it was apparently suggested one's Bishop could insist one make vows according to canon 603.
-The answer has a couple of points, 1) without a public vow of obedience one HAS NO superior.
-One may have a pastor, confessor, or Bishop (we all do, afterall) but without the vow of obedience the Bishop (for instance) is not a legitimate superior and ought not be called a superior in the way which confuses that issue.
+The answer has a couple of points, 1) without a public vow of obedience one has no superior.
+One may have a pastor, confessor, or Bishop (we all do, after all) but without the vow of obedience, the Bishop (for instance) is not a legitimate superior and ought not be called a superior in the way which confuses that issue.
 2) No one may insist a person make public vows.
 The idea that a Bishop would say he wants (desires) a person to make such vows, especially if they do not feel called to do so and have not asked to be admitted to such profession, is simply nonsensical.
-One is admitted to public profession only after requesting this, and the request is the signal that one has discerned a Divine calling to such a thing.
+One is admitted to public vows only after requesting this, and the request is the signal that one believes one has discerned a Divine calling to such a thing.
 The admission to public profession signals that the church herself agrees and actually assumes a role in mediating God's own call to the person.
 Now, if one already has public vows, then one might well discern a call to eremitical life, but in such a case, one must deal with the current vows canonically before being admitted to new ones (there are various options for doing this so one may live their vows until they make eremitic profession).
 In such a case it is the individual who must initiate the process by requesting admission to eremitical profession and consecration.
 It makes no sense to suggest someone's superior (one to whom one is bound in such a way in a legitimate relationship through public vows) would desire someone to make another public profession/consecration.

 As for the first question, the answer is no. Canon 603 certainly formalizes the norms and characteristics of the eremitical life, but it does not formalize a private consecration and profession, nor is it the way to do so.
 (Private dedication -- is "formalized" by private vows, and here private does not mean simply done in relative secret or with a lack publicity!
 Here "private" means the vows do NOT change the juridical or canonical status of the person, nor do they acquire new public rights and obligations.)
 Canon 603 profession is a different kind of profession and consecration in which the person becomes a public person (in this case, a diocesan hermit) in the church, acts in her name, has legitimate rights and responsibilities she did not have before, and becomes a member of the consecrated state of life (which, as I have noted before, does not happen in private vows or the private consecration of the self to God).